PHPfox-Official/phpfox-v4-issues/README.md

 3. If possible, include a screen shot
 4. Only put one bug per issue.
 5. Include the browser version, os and version, mobile device(if using mobile), phpFox version that you are testing.
+6. Try to reproduce on our Demo site at - https://v4.phpfox.com/ since it might be the issue due to 3rd party application on your site

 **Don't:**